JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 ### Sample Gradle version catalog

 When using Gradle, it's recommended to use [version catalogs](#gradle-version-catalogs).
-Below is the version catalog with all libraries used in the examples below:
+Here's the version catalog that defines all libraries used in the examples below:

 ```toml
 [versions]